What is GERD?

 - Chest pain not related to cardiac causes

 - Hoarseness or sore throat

 - Worsening of asthma

 Left untreated, GERD can lead to serious health problems such as Barrett’s esophagus.
-If you are not feeling relief with antacids, prescription medications or lifestyle changes, you may need surgical intervention through advanced GERD treatment.

 How is GERD diagnosed?

 If you’re experiencing severe or frequent heartburn – twice a week or more – or if you have been taking antacids for two weeks with little relief, the first step is a visit with your primary care provider.
 You may be diagnosed with GERD based on your symptoms, and lifestyle changes, medication, further testing, or a visit with a specialist may be recommended.

 For symptoms that persist despite daily use of prescription medication, or if further testing is needed, your primary care provider may refer you to see a specialist.
 Testing might include x-rays, acid probe evaluation, esophageal motility testing, or endoscopy.